-Vitiligo is a chronic disease of depigmented white macules and patches that result from the destruction of melanocytes in the affected skin.
+Vitiligo is a chronic disease of depigmented white macules and patches resulting from destroying melanocytes in the affected skin.

-In this article, you will get comprehensive information about vitiligo, its signs and symptoms, the triggering factors, and the treatment.
+This article will give you comprehensive information about vitiligo, its signs and symptoms, the triggering factors, and the treatment.

 Let’s read this article to learn all about vitiligo.